leonardr/botfriend/README.md

 This bot is so simple that you don't need any code to program its behavior.
-Just create an empty `__init__.py` file, so that Botfriend knows this is a bot, and not just some random directory.
+Just create an empty `__init__.py` file, so that Botfriend knows this is a bot and not some random directory.

 ```
 $ touch bots/boat-names/__init__.py